Field Interactions

 • Does not have field allows excluding events without the selected field.

-• Number — only available on a field where a number is detected.
+• Number — available on fields where a number is detected.
 The options Max, Min, Avg and Sum apply these aggregates to the field.

 Note